Bertille of Thuringia: Death

 Oak chest placed at Église Saint-Martin de Cousolre in 1661 protecting the bones of St. Walbert and Ste.
 Bertille.

 Saint Bertille died in c.
 660 AD in the pagus Hainoensis, Austrasia, Francia (now Hainaut Province, Belgium).
 She was buried with her husband in Cousolre, in the old church of Cousolre, later destroyed.
 Her daughter Saint Aldegund established a convent of twelve Benedictine nuns near their tombs.
 When Saint Aldegund visited in 664 AD, she succumbed to cancer and was buried near her parents Bertille and Walbert.
 In 690 AD, her body was moved to Maubeuge Abbey by her niece, Saint Adeltrude, who succeeded her as abbess.

 Bertille and her husband Walbert IV are both canonized.
 Their relics were preserved and placed at the Saint-Martin Church in Cousolre (Église Saint-Martin de Cousolre) in 1661.

-On her passing, her daughter Saint Waltrude inherited the lands and titles, marrying Prince Madelgaire.
+On her death, her daughter Saint Waltrude inherited the lands and titles, marrying Prince Madelgaire.
 Their son Landry (or Landric) and two daughters entered the Monastery of St. Aldegund, and after their son Dentelin's death, the duchy was left to their cousin Saint Aye, who devoted her inheritance to Saint Waltrude's church.